 Annex Q shows, for each reviews, the documents (and the expected outputs without DRDs) that are delivered at the review, as well as the trace to the process requirements.

-Annex R is a pre-tailoring of this Standard according to the criticality levels as defined in the ECSS-Q-ST-80.
+Annex R is a pre-tailoring of this Standard according to the criticality categories as defined in the ECSS-Q-ST-80.

 Annex S gives other tailoring guidelines.

-Annex U
+Annex U identifies recommended software code checks.

 The Bibliography gives reference to other standards and documents.